aschmiedeke/gbtdocs/docs/source/index.rst

 The GBT Documentation Hub is a prototype documentation system under active development.
 It is meant to consolidate all user documentation to use the GBT and process data obtained with the GBT.

-The hub follows the diataxis approach, where documentation is categorized with the user's need in mind.
-As a GBT user, you will be able to find Tutorials, How-to Guides, Explanations and Reference material that support your learning and the working aspects of your day-to-day tasks with either practical step-by-step instructions or knowledge-providing material.

 .. only:: html

-    The entire documentation is also available as a :octicon:`file;1em;sd-text-primary` `single pdf file <../../source/_assets/gbtdocs.pdf>`_.
-Unfortunately this link appears to be broken at the moment.
-We are working on it.
+    The entire documentation is also available as a :octicon:`file;1em;sd-text-primary` single pdf file from the fly-out menu in the bottom left corner.

 ------------------